daedalus/stack_smashing/README.md

 0x7fffffffdecd: 0x90909090  0x90909090
 ```

-We can seed that effectively we landed in the middle of our nop-sled but nothing happened.\
+We can see that effectively we landed in the middle of our _NOP-sled_ but nothing happened.\
-This is beacuse newer versions of gcc and linux by default set the execution bit of the stack page to disabled.\
+This is beacuse newer versions of gcc and linux by default set the execution bit of the stack page to disabled (_NX bit_).\
 So we need to recompile again our inocent code disabling the stack execution protection.

 ```